-Time Synchronization.
-Loran-C is not presently instrumented to resolve time increments larger than 50 milliseconds.
-However, identification of one second increment could be instrumented without affecting the navigation accuracy.
+Time synchronization: Loran-C is not presently instrumented to resolve time increments larger than 50 msec.
+However, identification of one-second increments could be instrumented without affecting the navigation accuracy.
 Increments of time not resolved by Loran-C can easily be resolved by WWV.

-Loran-C pulses are broadcast in groups of eight with a group repetition rate (GRR) of twenty per second.
-The first pulse in one of these group of eight occurs exactly on the second at the master transmitter.
-Figure 6 shows some of these pulse groups and their relation to the pulse transmitted by WWV for a hypothetical site.
+Loran-C pulses are broadcast in groups of eight with a group repetition rate (GRR) of 20 per second.9 The first pulse in one of these groups of eight occurs exactly on the second at the master transmitter.
+Fig. 6 shows some of these pulse groups and their relation to the pulse transmitted by WWV for a hypothetical site.

-WWV must be used to set the correct time into the clock down to 50 milliseconds.
+WWV must be used to set the correct time into the clock down to 50 msec.
 It may be used below this, but is not necessary.
 Loran-C is now used to set the clock correct to the nearest microsecond.
 In order to demonstrate the technique used, the following example is given:

-Assume, first, a location 1000 miles from a slave transmitter with an all sea water propagation path; and second, a Loran-C receiver with an instrumentation delay of 25 microseconds.
+Assume, first, a location 1000 miles from a slave transmitter with an all sea-water propagation path; and second, a Loran-C receiver with an instrumentation delay of 25 μ sec.